hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 > Camis is a uniqe id number assigned to each establishment in the NYC Open Data API.

 A new client is created using the NYC GeoClient API and set it equal to the `client` variable.
 Then, establishment data is fetched from the NYC Open Data API and parsed into JSON.
 The JSON is stored in a variable called `establishments`.
-Next, the code iterates through `establishments` and checks to make sure that only establishment with existing Camis ids will be geocoded.
+Next, the code iterates through `establishments` and checks to make sure that only establishments with existing Camis ids will be geocoded.

 Next, the code builds establishment objects with the following attributes: `camis`, `dba`, and `address`.
 Notice that the NYC Geoclient calls the adress method (`client.address()`) and sets the `house_number`, `street`,`borough`, and `zipcode`.
 This line of code is where PostGIS geocoding happens: